barcek/sprk/README.md

 ### Sample template

-Below is an example of a `Template` instantiation, for composition of '-ignore'-type files, e.g. .gitignore, as in the source file in this repository:
+Below is an example of a `Template` instantiation, for composition of '-ignore'-type files, e.g. '.gitignore'.
+This particular configuration can be found in the source file in this repository.

 ```python
 Template({